groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert/project-management.md

 converter.convert("converted.pdf", options);
 ```

-Put it simply - you just load an MPP file into the `Converter` class, select the desired output format and all the rest will be done by **GroupDocs.Conversion**.
+Put it simply - you just load an MPP file into the `Converter` class, select the desired output format and **GroupDocs.Conversion** does all the rest.